 Cost of Permit: Rs 3,000 per person.

-Pikey peak; A Less Crowded trail
+Pikey Peak: A Less Crowded Trail

-The trek to Pikey Peak offers a tranquil experience due to its less crowded trail.
+The trek to Pikey Peak offers a peaceful experience due to its less crowded trail.
 The trail to Pikey is underrated, thus, known by fewer people.
 It is away from popular trekking destinations, providing calm and closeness with mother nature.
 Trekkers to the Pikey Peak walk through quiet forests, open meadows, and small settlements where the sound of birds and the smell of nature will provide accompaniment.
-If you are willing to connect with nature without distraction and want to get away from the hustle and bustle of urban areas, the trek to Pikey Peak is the ideal option for you.

-Routes of Pikey Peak Trek
+Pikey Peak Trek Routes

 Newly discovered Pikey Peak is a fantastic journey through the lower Everest region, providing various route options.
 One of the significant and most common routes to the peak begins with a drive from Kathmandu to Dhap and ends in Phaplu.
 From Kathmandu, the scenic drive takes 8-10 hours on the first day through terraced farmlands, green hills, and the countryside of Nepal.
-On the second day, the trekking begins from Dhap to Jhapre through a gentle walk with a view of Numbur Himal and Mt.Everest from the distance, taking 4-5 hours.
+On the second day, the trekking begins from Dhap to Jhapre through a gentle walk with a view of Numbur Himal and Mt.Everest from a distance, taking 4-5 hours.

-Day third is one of the prominent days that takes you to Pikey Base Camp.
-Walking through stunning fields, rhododendron forests, and meadows, witnessing rolling hills and mountain peaks.
-On the fourth day, you’ll take a morning hike to Pikey Peak, witness the breathtaking panorama of the golden sunrise view.
+Day three is one of the prominent days that takes you to Pikey Base Camp.
+As you walk through stunning fields, rhododendron forests, and meadows, you witness rolling hills and mountain peaks.
+On the fourth day, you’ll take a morning hike to Pikey Peak and witness the breathtaking panorama of the golden sunrise view.
 Afterward, descend to Loding.
-Likewise, day fifth takes trekkers down to Junbesi, visiting Chholing monastery and walking through traditional settlements with terraced fields.
+Likewise, day five takes you down to Junbesi, visiting Chholing monastery and walking through traditional settlements with terraced fields.
 On the sixth day, you’ll descend to Phaplu and back to Kathmandu on the seventh day.

 Pikey Peak Transportation